NayabShahbaz/Klondike-Solitaire/README.md

 # ♠️♥️ Klondike Solitaire ♣️♦️

-This project is a C++ implementation of the classic Klondike Solitaire card game.
+This project is a C++ implementation of the classic Klondike Solitaire card game executed with the help of multiple data structures.

 ---